 The shoes feature a single-layer polyester mesh upper with a hot-melt applique that increases durability without adding extra weight.
 A fully lined collar, thin micro-suede tongue, and molded sock liner with cushioning foam keep your feet comfortable.

 Reebok’s RealFlex construction supports your foot’s natural rolling motion by moving and flexing with you.
 This promotes lateral stability and accommodates foot expansion during the course of your workout.

-The shoe’s carbon rubber outsole contains 76 individual flex nodes that provide multidirectional grip.
+The sneaker’s carbon rubber outsole contains 76 individual flex nodes that provide multi-directional grip.
 Double-layer heel counters and a reinforced toe and heel increase stability while running, jumping, and stretching.

 This video from Reebok breaks it down for you:

 I’ve been wearing the RealFlex Transition 2.0’s for about a week now, and I’m really impressed with them.
 They’re super comfortable, very lightweight, and the fit couldn’t be better!

 And the best part?
 They only cost $99.99, which is an absolute steal for a quality shoe like this.
 I’ve included some additional photos of the shoe below:

 Find out more about the RealFlex Transition 2.0 at www.reebok.com.